Call or text to schedule a consultation

 Three children: 32% of net income

-Under the new Illinois child support law enacted in 2017, both parents incomes will be considered when calculating support.
-That is, child support will be calculated based on the combined net incomes of both parents.
-The old method of using flat percentages based on the number of children will no longer be used.
-Instead, child support will be calculated as follows:
+Under the current Illinois child support law, both parents incomes are considered when calculating support.
+That is, child support is calculated based on the combined net incomes of both parents.
+Now, child support is calculated as follows:

 1. Determine each parent’s “net income” by running their gross incomes through a gross to net conversion chart.